aibolem/vexflow-wiki-vexchords/Using-EasyScore.md

 <img src="http://imgur.com/4F0R6Mz.png" width="600"/>

-Notice that we had to specify the clef for the EasyScore notes.
-We also added a `StaveConnector` that rendered along all the staves in the system.
+Notice that we have to specify the clef for the EasyScore notes.
+We also add a `StaveConnector` that renders across all the staves in the system.
 All the voices across all the staves are properly formatted, justified, and aligned.

 ### Beams and Tuplets [ [jsfiddle](https://jsfiddle.net/ywa7xt7k/3/) ]